Proudly serving Greater Dallas Fort Worth- including Dallas, Fort Worth, Arlington and surrounding areas.

 The best way to control mold in your basement is to maintain a dry, healthy environment.
 By lowering your relative humidity levels below 60%, you create an environment in which mold can no longer thrive.

 Our company offers free no cost, no obligation disaster restoration quotes by trained specialists to homeowners throughout the Greater Dallas Fort Worth area!
-Our service area includes Fort Worth, Dallas, Arlington, Plano, Garland, Irving, Mesquite, Grand Prairie, Carrollton, Denton, Lewisville, Denton, Lewisville, Richardson, Mckinney, North Richland Hills, Euless, and many surrounding areas.
+Our service area includes Fort Worth, Dallas, Arlington, Plano, Garland, Irving, Mesquite, Grand Prairie, Carrollton, Denton, Lewisville, Denton, Lewisville, Richardson, McKinney, and many surrounding areas.
 To schedule an appointment with one of our trained licensed professionals, contact us by phone or e-mail today!

 A damp home will enhance the growth of dust mites, mold, and mildew.
 It will also promote bacterial growth and increase the likelihood and severity of cockroach infestations.
 Exposure to mold spores can happen in many ways, including ingestion, skin contact, and (especially) inhalation.